amanusk/starknet-foundry-template/README.md

 Simple template of a Cairo contract built using Starknet-Foundry The example shows a simple multi-send contract, receiving an ERC20 address, and a list of recipients, and sends tokens to recipients according to the list

-This repo requires `Scarb 2.9.1`
+- This repo requires `Scarb 2.9.1`

-This repo requires `sn-foundery 0.34.0`
+- This repo requires `sn-foundry 0.34.0`

 Install Scarb with: